Diomeh/dsu/README.md

 The installation process consists of creating a symbolic link in `/usr/local/bin` to each script within the `src` directory, removing the `.sh` extension from the symbolic link.
 This allows the scripts to be run from anywhere on the system.

-Before install, both file extension and shebang are checked to ensure the script uses the `sh` shell.

 ### Steps

 1. Clone the repository